High School Attendance/Truancy Policy

 It is the parent/guardian’s responsibility to call the attendance clerk and give the reason for the absence.
 The parent/guardian is requested to call prior to 7:25am the day of the absence.
 The attendance clerk’s phone number is 224-990-7101.

 Parents/guardians who cannot call must write a note explaining the reason for the absence.
 The note should be written by the parent in its entirety and signed.
-If this occurs on a remote learning day, the note can be scanned and emailed to the attendance secretary or turned in at the main office on the next in-person instruction day.
+The note can be scanned and emailed to the attendance secretary or turned in at the main office.

 Refer to the Categories of Absences to determine if the absence is excused or unexcused.
 If there is a question about the type of absence contact the Assistant Principal for Student Behavior and Environment.